Danny Kirwan: Kirwan and Green

 Despite the closeness of their musical partnership, Kirwan and Green did not always get on well personally, which was at least partly due to Kirwan's short temper.
-Kirwan had high musical standards and concentrated more on rehearsing than the other members of the band, with Green recalling that Kirwan always had to arrive anywhere an hour early, but Green was more talented when it came to improvisational skills.
+Kirwan had high musical standards and concentrated more on rehearsing than the other members of the band—Green recalled that Kirwan always had to arrive anywhere an hour early.
 One of the band's roadies, Dennis Keane, recalled that Kirwan had begun to clash with Green.
-He suggested that perhaps the success of "Albatross" and the follow-up single "Man of the World" had gone to his head and he had become more confident, to the point of trying to pressure Green and compete with him.
-Producer Martin Birch, however, remembered Kirwan often seeking reassurance from Green and said he was always in awe of him.
+He suggested that the success of "Albatross" and the follow-up single "Man of the World" may have gone to his head and made him more confident, to the point of trying to pressure Green and compete with him.
+Producer Martin Birch, however, remembered that Kirwan often sought reassurance from Green, and seemed to be in awe of him.
 "I often got the impression that Danny was looking for Peter's approval, whereas Peter wanted Danny to develop by himself."

 Departure of Peter Green

 After rumours in the music press in early 1970 that Kirwan would leave Fleetwood Mac, it was Green who departed, in May of that year.
-Kirwan later said that he was not surprised.
+Kirwan said later that he was not surprised.
 "We just didn't get on too well basically ...
 We played some good stuff together, we played well together, but we didn't get on."
 Brunning said in his 1998 history of the band that Green left because of personality clashes with Kirwan and musical and personal differences with the other band members.
 He said Green wanted to be free to play with other musicians and not be tied down to a particular musical format.
+Green said, among other things, that he was exhausted from endless touring.

 Sessions away from Fleetwood Mac

 Otis Spann, Spencer, McVie

 In January 1969, Kirwan made his first musical appearance outside Fleetwood Mac when he contributed to Otis Spann's blues album The Biggest Thing Since Colossus with Green and John McVie.
-After Then Play On had been completed, Kirwan worked on Christine McVie's first solo album, titled Christine Perfect (McVie was then still using her maiden name).
+After Then Play On had been completed, Kirwan worked on Christine McVie's first solo album, titled Christine Perfect (McVie was still using her maiden name).
 She included a version of Kirwan's "When You Say" on the album, which was chosen as a single.
 Kirwan arranged the string section and acted as producer.

 Kirwan worked with Fleetwood and John McVie on the first solo album from a then-current member of Fleetwood Mac when Spencer recorded his album Jeremy Spencer, released in January 1970.
 Kirwan played rhythm guitar in various styles and sang backing vocals throughout.
 The album was not commercially successful, but Spencer discovered that he and Kirwan worked well together without Green.
 He said later, "In retrospect, one of the most enjoyable things was working with Danny on it, as it brought out a side of him I hadn't seen."